intel/cloud-client-ai-service-framework/doc/src/part11/README.md

 | batch          | int          | The batch size.                                    |
 | isImgInput     | bool         | Whether the input of the model is image data.      |

-#### 11.3.1.9 Configure a temporary inference device API
+#### 11.3.1.9 Configure an inference device API

-This API is used by users to set a temporary inference device for one case.
+This API is used by users to set an inference device for one case.
 The inference device is usually set by the Policy configuration API(11.4.1.3).
-But this setting of the Policy configuration API is a global setting which affects all cases.
+But the setting of the Policy configuration API is a global setting which affects all cases.
 If the user wants to select another inference device which is different from the global one, he can call this API to override the global inference device.
-This temporary setting only affect the specific user case, not affects others.
+This setting only affects the current user case, not affects others.

 1) API

 ```
 /**

-* @brief Set temporary inference device for the model.
+* @brief Set an inference device for the model.

 * @ This setting will override the policy setting.

-* @param set Set or clear the temporary inference device.
+* @param set Set or clear the inference device.

 * @param model Name of the model file, including the file path.

-* @param device The temporary inference device.
+* @param device The inference device.

 */

-int irt_set_temporary_infer_device(bool set, const std::string& model, std::string device);
+int irt_set_infer_device(bool set, const std::string& model, std::string device);
 ```